 Why Major in Sociology?

 The BA in Sociology—with its broad scope of study topics including social change, group relations, social problems, urban dynamics, immigration, social inequality, family systems, majority/minority relations, religion, and others—offers students skills that will enable them to be effective agents of transformation in any sector of society.
 Jobs are often found in business, social services, health services, law, community development, government, the non-profit sector, international relations, education, and research.
 The BA in Sociology is a valuable asset in the pursuit of a fulfilling career in promoting human flourishing.
+To learn more about sociology, watch this video by the American Sociological Association: "Sociologists on Sociology."

 Why Choose Eastern?